PGY1 Pharmacy Residency - IU Health West

 Purpose

-PGY1 residency programs build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
-Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification in pharmacotherapy (i.e., BCPS), and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.
+PGY1 pharmacy residency programs build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives.
+Residents who successfully complete PGY1 residency programs will be skilled in diverse patient care, practice management, leadership, and education.
+By developing these skills, the resident will be prepared to provide patient care, will be eligible to seek board certification in pharmacotherapy (i.e., BCPS), as well as pursue advanced education and training opportunities including postgraduate year two (PGY2) pharmacy residencies.

 IU Health West Hospital is a rapidly growing community-based hospital that serves the suburban region west of Indianapolis.

 The PGY1 Pharmacy Residency Program at IU Health West Hospital emphasizes the development of advanced knowledge and application of pharmacotherapeutics in the provision of multi-disciplinary, quality patient care.
 This program cultivates the skills of practice management and education and the professional attitudes of self-evaluation, self-improvement, and accountability.
-The successful resident will demonstrate a desire to learn, sincere interest in the profession, and dedication to achieving all outcomes of the residency.
+The successful resident will demonstrate a desire to learn, sincere interest in the profession, and dedication to achieving all outcomes of the residency program.

 Overview